mboecker/mlrmbo-webservice/README.md

 It contains [`mlrMBO`](https://github.com/mlr-org/mlrMBO), the "highly configurable R toolbox for model-based / Bayesian optimization of black-box functions."

 The client contains a REST client and some abstractions to make your life easier.
-But you can access the server with any REST client in any language you like, since the data exchange is done in JSON.
+However, you can access the server with any REST client in any language you like, since the data exchange is done in JSON.

-## How-To
+## Usage

 Our server serves a REST-API which can be used to interact with mlrMBO.
-You upload your data and our machine learning algorithms will calculate an interesting point for you.
+First, you upload your data and then our machine learning algorithms will calculate an interesting point for you.
 You can interact with the server by using either our R client or any other client that can communicate with a REST-API.
 The API is documented [here](server/API_DOCS.md).